MicrosoftDocs/sql-docs/docs/t-sql/statements/create-certificate-transact-sql.md

 > Azure SQL Database does not support creating a certificate from a file.

 > [!IMPORTANT]
-> Starting in [!INCLUDE[ssSQL17](../../includes/sssql17-md.md)], the ['CLR strict security'](../../t-sql/functions/certencoded-transact-sql.md) server configuration option prevents loading assemblies without setting up the security for them first.
-Load the certificate and then load the assembly.
+> Starting in [!INCLUDE[ssSQL17](../../includes/sssql17-md.md)], the ['CLR strict security'](../../database-engine/configure-windows/clr-strict-security.md) server configuration option prevents loading assemblies without setting up the security for them first.
+Load the certificate, create a login from it, grant `UNSAFE ASSEMBLY` to that login, and then load the assembly.

 ### D. Creating a self-signed certificate
  The following example creates a certificate called `Shipping04` without specifying an encryption password.
 This example can be used with [!INCLUDE[ssPDW](../../includes/sspdw-md.md)].